Skip to content

 --------------------------------------------------------------------------------------------------------------------------------

-We now see the list of versions of Python that are available.
+We now see the list of available Python versions.

-• To get information on a specific module, use module spider <software>/<version> call.
+• To get information on a specific module, use module spider <software>/<version>:

 marie@login$ module spider Python/3.9.5